Pronoun choice: Why it matters to some in LGBTQ+ community

 “Oftentimes, non-binary and trans identities aren’t going to be surface level,” Boyer said.
 “By doing something that might be a little uncomfortable in the moment, you could open the door to someone feeling more comfortable to be open about their authentic identity.”

-Additional ways to tell others your pronouns are to include them in spaces online, like your email signature or your social media profiles.
+Additional ways to tell others your pronouns are to include them in spaces online, such as your email signature or your social media profiles.

 Boyer advises not to be overly dramatic if you make a mistake and use the wrong pronouns when speaking about someone.
 Pause, apologize, then use the correct pronoun.
 If you notice the individual is deeply affected by your mistake, make a note to have a conversation with them later in private.
-Again, keep it simple and say, “I’m so sorry, I’m going to keep working on this.”
+Again, keep it simple and say, “I’m so sorry.
+I’m going to keep working on this,” Boyer suggests.

 For individuals who want to communicate to their friends and family that their pronouns have changed, Boyer said those conversations take a balancing of emotional labor.